 Crawl spaces are a common type of housing foundation that consists of a gap between the ground and the subfloor of a home.
 Crawl spaces are typically used in areas where weather and soil conditions make a concrete slab-on-grade foundation or basement impractical.
 The most common types of crawl spaces are passively vented, which allows air to circulate in from the outside.
 In the summer months that warm air mixes with the colder air in the crawl space and forms condensation as it cools.

 While the insulation you use in a crawl space is important, it’s even more important that you have your insulation, and vapor barrier if required, installed by a team of professionals.
 When crawl space insulation isn’t installed correctly it can allow air and moisture to pass through to the subfloor of your home.
 Over time that moisture can result in the buildup of mold, impacting the air quality throughout your home.
 That moisture may also result in extensive damage to your subfloor and flooring.

 Insulating your crawl space correctly isn’t easy, but it is possible.
 Leave it to our professional team at Attic Construction.
 With decades of experience working in attics and crawl spaces across Southern California, our team can help you get your crawl space cleaned up and insulated in no time.
-To learn more, please contact us today.
+To learn more about our San Diego and Orange County crawl space cleaning service, please contact us today.

 - “Crawlspaces – Either in or Out” https://www.buildingscience.com/documents/building-science-insights/bsi-115-crawl spaces-either-or-out